 2. Actively listen, mirror and acknowledge.
 When you paraphrase what you’ve just been told and ask if you’ve heard correctly, it assures the other person that you’re listening, and keeps you from simply planning what you want to say after they’re done talking.
 It also helps people open up and expand on the information they’re sharing.
 You’re developing a relationship, and probably getting some great consumer insights as well.

 3. Seek out diverse voices.
 Who are you listening to?
 Do they all sound like you—in your bubble of self-affirmation?
 It’s amazing what happens when you step outside your echo chamber and talk to people who are younger or older, or of different social or ethnic backgrounds, nationalities, or income levels.
 And don’t forget the squeaky wheels—many times folks who are critical or challenging will tell you what you really need to hear.
 Their voices are important, too.

 4. Don’t talk.
 Don’t judge.
 It’s not your job as a listener to judge.
 Soak in what you’re hearing.
 Ask.
 Be open.
 Focus.
 Listen for content.
 Try to understand.
 Wonder: What else?

 5. Have a third party do it for you.
 Sometimes people will tell a third party the things they can’t quite bring themselves to tell you.
-We do anonymous listening groups and one-on-one interviews with key stakeholders and diverse audiences help organizations gain fresh, honest insights that have been incredibly helpful for our clients.
+We do anonymous listening groups and one-on-one interviews with key stakeholders and diverse audiences.
+The fresh, honest insights gained in these sessions have been incredibly helpful for our clients.

 6. Partner with an opinion research firm.
 We work with respected firms on surveys, focus groups, and testing of words, names and messages.
 This work informs and improves our clients’ strategies, communications plans and messaging.